JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Because we know everyone is hearing the same thing, we can wait until the wire is quiet before we talk (this wouldn't be as useful in ALOHAnet since we don't know what the base station is hearing).
 This listening before transmitting is known as [Carrier Sense Multiple Access](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access) (CSMA) and reduces the likelihood of collisions in Ethernet.
 It does not eliminate them though.

 Just like ALOHAnet, users need to wait a random amount of time after the wire becomes free in order to avoid all talking at once.
-Sampling that delay from an exponential distribution, as ALOHANet did, would be sub-optimal.
+Sampling that delay from an exponential distribution, as ALOHAnet did, would be sub-optimal.
 Imagine we had a million computers on the network; the likelihood that at least two computers would pick roughly the same delay would be extremely high and the collisions may never end.
 Ideally, we scale our delay by the size of the network.
 We could develop a complicated protocol to track the number of computers on the network to do this, but there is a more elegant solution.

 Ethernet developed [exponential random backoff](http://en.wikipedia.org/wiki/Exponential_backoff#Collision_avoidance) where, instead of sampling from a static distribution, it samples from a uniform interval that doubles each time a collision occurs, and then resets after a successful send.
 This scales the backoff interval to the size of the network dynamically, adapting to computers being added or removed from the network.
 Be careful to watch out for the [channel capture effect](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection#Channel_capture_effect), where one node with a large backoff gets starved out of access to the wire by other nodes with small backoffs.

 Ethernet's final improvement was to detect collisions immediately.
 If we listen to the wire while we are transmitting, we can compare what we are sending to what we are hearing.
 If they are different, then we immediately know a collision just occurred.
 This is necessary since there isn't a base station anymore to tell us if a collision occurred.
-With the ability for immediate detection, the protocol is appended to be called [Carrier-sense Multiple Access with Collision Detection](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection) (CSMA/CD).
+With the ability for immediate detection, the protocol is amended to be called [Carrier-sense Multiple Access with Collision Detection](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection) (CSMA/CD).

 The Ethernet cable has a small delay, so it would be possible for a node to transmit a short message and not hear that a collision occurred until after it finished transmitting, which would not be caught by CSMA/CD.
 So, Ethernet requires that a message must be broadcast for at least as long as a message takes to make a round-trip along the wire.
 This message size is typically called the Minimum Ethernet Frame Size.